Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 West Beach has 24 active public transport stops, all of which are bus stops.
 There is only one route serving these stops, offering a total of 15 weekly passenger trips.
-The accessibility of transport in West Beach is rated as good, with residents typically located 286 meters from the nearest stop.
+The accessibility of the transport system in West Beach is rated as good, with residents typically living just 286 meters away from their nearest stop.

-On average, there are 2 trips per day across all routes, which equates to approximately 0 weekly trips per individual stop.
+On average, there are two trips per day across all routes, which works out to approximately zero weekly trips per individual stop.

 Frequently Asked Questions - Transport